 2.1 GENERAL PRECAUTIONS

-- Students will be provided a cover or protective sleeve/bag for their device.
-If students choose to provide their own cover or sleeve, they will need to meet the case specifications in Section 2.2.
+- If students choose to provide their own cover or sleeve, they will need to meet the case specifications in section 2.2

 - Only use a clean, dry soft cloth to clean the screen—don’t use cleansers of any type.